‘Essential facts (Details Below)’

 There is no doubt that the chances of survival for any of these tumours will go up the earlier they are treated.

 It wasn’t.
-Whatever it turned out to be, at that small size the lump was probably curable.
-If we’d waited, that would have no longer have been true.
+Early intervention has made his lump curable.
+If we’d waited, that could have no longer been true.

 You might also like: Common Skin Lumps Of Dogs